 I use a 3 prong approach to this problem.

 1. Moth balls in small net bags. - rodents do not like the strong smell of moth balls - 2 or 3 bags

-2. Electronic noise maker - battery powered.
+2. Electronic noise maker - battery powered @AMAZON.
 I set this under the hood at night.

 I carry the above in a zip lock bag when I go to an area that has rodent problems.
 This is especially true for Organ Pipe National Monument near the Mexican boarder.
 Pack rats there have chewed wires in many vehicles in the campground.
 I had a campground host at the Mojave Preserve tell me the problem is worse when the vehicle is not run or moved for several days.
 Rodents will then start climbing into the engine compartment for chewing wires and looking for nest areas.
 So far I have never had any damage.